ZenderB3D/pp_docs/docs/Create/lengthanchor.md

 >A piston with a rear length anchor.
 It essentially performs the same role but on the other side.
 Note how the 'cap end' or A side mount is at the front of the piston.
 If we'd add a length anchor to the front here, it would not work as intended.

+**Custom property**
+length anchors have a custom property, visible in the n-panel item view.
+It's value represents a soft-max limit.
+If the piston is stretched beyond this length, the length anchor will maintain a position roughly half-way the total piston length.
+You can lower and increase it as you see fit.
+If you want to place pistons in an extended state, lower it.